 IHS Markit Compliance Series - The CRS Edition

-IHS Markit is presenting the Compliance Series in Singapore on April 26-July 13, 2018.
+IHS Markit is presenting the Compliance Series in Singapore on July 13 - August 16, 2018.

-The series consists of a four part CRS certification training by IHS Markit which aims to help financial services personnel prepare, interpret, and operationalize requirements in implementing the standard.
-A half day CRS masterclass will also be provided for senior leaders seeking to understand CRS governance and tax operations functions.
+The series consists of a four-part CRS training by IHS Markit which aims to help financial services personnel prepare, interpret, and operationalize requirements in implementing the standard.
+A CRS masterclass will also be provided for senior leaders seeking to understand CRS governance and tax operations functions.

 The course is IBF approved and attendees will earn up to 16 CPE points upon completion of the four part series.
 4 CPE points allocated per module.
 4 hours will be awarded for the master class.